Birrellc/project-eternity-ms2/assets/testing/testing.md

 2. Select **Menu**
 3. Click the **Add To Basket** buttons under the food images to add them to your shopping cart
 4. Click either the **View Basket** at the bottom of the **Menu** page or click the shopping cart icon in the top right area
-5. Increase or decrease the quanity of each item you like and if you want to remove something click the "X" to the left of the product name
+5. Increase or decrease the quantity of each item you like and if you want to remove something click the "X" to the left of the product name
 6. Fill out the form with your details and then click Checkout.

-***NOTE - The ability to add items to the basket is functional same with removing or increasing / decreasing the quanitity but due to not having the capable skills yet the form does not direct to a paywall or store the data provided in the form, ALl that happens is the moment is the form data is posted to the code institute form dump which checks that the data is submitted - The database and paywall feature will be added as my skills develop later in the course***
+***NOTE - The ability to add items to the basket is functional same with removing or increasing / decreasing the quanitity but due to not having the capable skills yet the form does not direct to a paywall or store the data provided in the form, All that happens is the moment is the form data is posted to the code institute form dump which checks that the data is submitted - The database and paywall feature will be added as my skills develop later in the course***

 * As a user, i would like to have information about the history of the restaurant available on the website.